sfigg/commercialization-public/docset/customize/mdm/nodecache-csp.md

 </type>
 ```

-NodeCache will hash values the values and compare with a hash value that was sent down by the server.
+NodeCache will hash the values and compare with a hash value that was sent down by the server.
 This supports checking a parent node and its children recursively.

 The following diagram shows the NodeCache configuration service provider in tree format.